agylia/public-api/README.md

 #### Award a certification
 You can use the _AwardCertification_ API to award a certification to a user.

-You can optional specify the attributes to be associated with the certification, including a score, awarded date, expiry date, and whether the user will receive a notification.
+You can optionally specify the attributes to be associated with the certification, including a score, awarded date, expiry date, and whether the user will receive a notification that includes a copy of their PDF certificate.
+You can optionally supply additional placeholder parameter values by passing a set of key/value pairs via the `extensions` attribute.

 ```
 {